open-telemetry/semantic-conventions/docs/sampling/README.md

 When determining the Randomness value from an item of telemetry, sampler implementations SHOULD:

+- use the OpenTelemetry R-value field (`rv`) in `tracestate` from a live SpanContext (in context)
-- use the `tracestate` OpenTelemetry R-value field (`rv`) if it is present (spans only), or
+- use the OpenTelemetry R-value field (`rv`) in `tracestate` from a Span tracestate (spans data)
-- use the `sampling.randomness` attribute value if it is present (logs only), or
+- use the `sampling.randomness` attribute value if it is present (logs data), or
-- use the least significant 56 bits of the W3C Trace Context TraceID, as described in the W3C Trace Context Level 2 specification.
+- use the least significant 56 bits of the W3C Trace Context TraceID, as described in the W3C Trace Context Level 2 specification (in context, spans data, and logs data)

 In the first two cases, where Randomness is explicitly encoded, the value is represented by exactly 14 hexadecimal digits.